 You can use the Python source node to run a Python script that will generated table outputs than can then be connected directly to a target node, or to tables from another source to create a data mashup.

 There are a few ways in which to construct your Python script: they can be downloaded from the Pyramid Marketplace, imported from the Pyramid content manager, or written or pasted directly to the Python node's Properties panel.

 Add the Python source node to the data from and then go to its Properties panel to configure the script.

-There are three ways in which you can provide the Python script:
+There are four ways in which you can provide the Python script: